 The Children’s Hospital of Philadelphia is recruiting patients with Friedreich’s ataxia (FA) in the United States for a Phase 2 clinical trial studying the safety and effects of RTA 408 in FA.
 This drug has potential antioxidant properties and we are looking to see how it affects the symptoms of FA.
 In order to participate, you must have genetic confirmation of FA, maintain stable exercise and medications throughout the study, and discontinue all antioxidant supplements.
 This is a double-blind placebo-control trial, so half of all subjects will receive study drug and half will receive placebo.
 Each subject's study participation would last 12 months and include 10 study visits to CHOP.
 IRB 14-011262

-Friedreich's Ataxia Program Clinical Trials
+Friedreich's Ataxia Program Clinical Studies

 1 - 2 of 2